Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

-# Welcome to hippogang's ex vivo world!
+# Docker/Singularity for postmortem imaging
-## Postmortem 7 tesla T2w & flash deep learning-based MRI of human brain hemisphere.
+## Deep learning-based segmentation of 7 tesla postmortem T2w & flash human brain hemisphere MRI.

 #### Author: Pulkit Khandelwal

+### Note: The current (09/04/2024) version of the containers is about ~48GB!!!
+This is huge and takes quite some time to download and convert from `sif` to `simg` for singualrity.
+I will reduce the file size in a future update.
+But, apart frrom that it works just fine!

 ##### Change Logs
 09/03/2024: